 How well are students typically prepared for class?

-How much have students’ understanding of the main course concepts grown?
+How much have students grown in their understanding of the main course concepts?

 How confident are students in executing a major-related skill?

-Does this course fulfill student expectations of college faculty?
+Does this course fulfill student expectations of higher education faculty?

 4. Questions about TAs

-If you have any teaching assistants (TAs) in your class, you should also have students answer questions concerning their performance:
+If you have any teaching assistants (TAs) in your class, have students answer questions concerning their performance:

 Was TA feedback useful?